-A non-degree student attends classes at Carnegie Mellon, but has not been admitted into a specific degree program.
-Anyone may take courses as a non-degree student for three semesters.
+A visiting/non-degree (VND) student attends classes at Carnegie Mellon University, but has not been admitted into a specific degree program.
+Visiting students may take courses as a non-degree student for three fall/spring semesters.
 After three semesters, students must be admitted into a degree program in order to continue taking courses.
-The following are exempt from this limitation: High school students; students taking only summer courses; and Carnegie Mellon staff, faculty and retirees.
+The following are exempt from this limitation: high school students; Carnegie Mellon staff, faculty and retirees.
 There is no limit on the number of summer sessions a visiting student might take coursework.
 There is a one-time, non-refundable $25 processing fee that will be charged to your student account; however, Carnegie Mellon faculty, staff and retirees are exempt from this fee.

 Those wishing to take non-degree courses should follow these steps:

 - Read the Visiting/Non-Degree Student Guide.

 - Complete the Visiting/Non-Degree Student Petition.
 This petition must be completed in its entirety each semester a VND student wishes to enroll.

 - Return the petition and applicable college transcripts to The HUB.
 The HUB is located in the lower level of Warner Hall.
 Petitions and transcripts can also be sent as email attachments to the visiting/non-degree student advisor, Amy Yearwood.
 The petition must be received two weeks before the first day of the semester for which you wish to enroll.

 - Receive Andrew UserID and Student ID number.
 Once the petition has been processed, the student will receive emailed instructions on how to find their Andrew UserID and Student ID number.